-The Infrastructure Delivery and Construction service area undertakes the planning and delivery of Council's asset renewal and replacement programs to ensure ongoing asset serviceability and continuity, to provide best value investment in community infrastructure.
+The Infrastructure Delivery and Construction service undertakes the planning and delivery of Council's asset renewal and replacement programs to ensure ongoing asset serviceability and continuity, to provide best value investment in community infrastructure.
 This service is also responsible for planning and delivering Council's major and strategic community infrastructure projects to meet demand from growth and to improve the amenity and liveability across the LGA.

-- Managing existing assets through planning and delivery of asset renewal and replacement programs for Council's entire portfolio of assets encompassing roads and transport, buildings, drainage systems and open space; - Improving access and mobility for all road users by providing new footpaths and shared paths across the LGA; and - Improving safety for pedestrians and motorists by providing traffic control devices across the LGA.
+- Managing existing assets through planning and delivery of asset renewal and replacement programs for Council's entire portfolio of assets encompassing roads and transport, buildings, drainage systems and open space; - Improving safety, access, and mobility for all road users by providing new footpaths and shared paths across the LGA; - Improving safety, access and mobility for all road users by providing traffic control devices across the LGA; and - Planning and delivering new infrastructure encompassing road and transport assets, community facilities, recreation, open space and sporting infrastructure and stormwater management infrastructure.

+iiiiastiucture.
 Strategic Objective Healthy, Inclusive, Engaging Relevant 10-Year Strategies 1a - Improve liveability and quality of life for the community by delivering vibrant parks, places and facilities.
 1f - Support active and healthy lifestyles by improving footpaths, cycleways and walkways and other infrastructure that promotes and supports active transport.
 Strategic Objective Evolving, Prosperous, Innovative Relevant 10-Year Strategies 3a - Continue to invest in improving and maintaining Liverpool's road networks and infrastructure.
-Responsibility Director Operations Related Documents, Plans and Strategies Relationships Liverpool City Council Community Facilities Strategy Liverpool City Council Recreation, Open Space and Sports Strategy 2018-2028 Liverpool City Council Asset Management Policy and Strategy Liverpool City Council Asset Management Plans (Building, Transport, Drainage and Open Space) Liverpool City Council Disability Inclusion Action Plan 2022-2026 Transport for NSW NSW Department of Planning and Environment Infrastructure NSW Heritage NSW NSW Environmental Protection Authority SafeWork NSW Utility service providers
+Responsibility Director Infrastructure and Environment Related Documents, Plans and Strategies Relationships Liverpool Council Community Facilities Strategy Liverpool Council Recreation, Open Space and Sports Strategy 2018-2028 Liverpool Council Asset Management Policy and Strategy Transport for NSW Department of Planning and Environment Department of Infrastructure Heritage NSW NSW Environmental Protection Authority Liverpool Council Asset Management Plans (Building, Transport, Drainage and Open Space) SafeWork NSWUtility Service Providers Liverpool Council Disability Inclusion Action

-City Infrastructure Delivery and Construction Key Performance Indicator (KPI) Target Data Source Responsibility Delivery of approved annual program of asset renewal works Less than 15% of approved capital works program budget as carry over Expenditure not to exceed approved budget Measured through Council's Finance System Monthly Capex Reporting Quarterly Budget Reviews Manager Infrastructure Delivery Delivery of annual strategic projects program of works Less than 15% of approved works program as carry over Expenditure not to exceed approved budget Measured through Council's financial system Monthly Capex Reporting Manager Strategic Projects Construction
+City Infrastructure Delivery and Construction Key Performance Indicator (KPI) Target Data Source Responsibility Delivery of approved annual program of asset renewal works Less than 15% of approved capital works program budget as carry over Expenditure not to exceed approved budget Measured through Council's Finance System.
+Monthly Capex Reporting Quarterly Budget Reviews Manager Infrastructure Delivery Delivery of annual strategic projects program of works Less than 15% of approved works program as carry over Expenditure not to exceed approved budget Measured through Council's financial system.
+Monthly Capex Reporting Manager Strategic Projects Construction

-City Infrastructure Delivery and Construction Detailed Actions Evaluation of Success Annual Budget Responsibility Complete the Community Centre Rehabilitation Program Successful completion of program to time, cost and quality targets \$1.15 million Manager Infrastructure Delivery Complete the Leisure Centre Upgrade Program Successful completion of program to time, cost and quality targets \$3.3 million Complete the Road Rehabilitation Program Successful completion of program to time, cost and quality targets \$10.5 million Complete the new Footpath Capital Works Program Successful completion of program to time, cost and quality targets \$1 million Complete the Playground Replacement Program Successful completion of program to time, cost and quality targets \$1.3 million Complete the Solar Light Program Successful completion of program to time, cost and quality targets \$180,000
+City Infrastructure Delivery and Construction Detailed Actions 2022-2023 Evaluation of Success Annual Budget Responsibility Complete the Community Centre Rehabilitation Program.
+Successful completion of program to time, cost and quality targets \$1.8 million Manager Infrastructure Delivery Complete the Leisure Centre Upgrade Program.
+Successful completion of program to time, cost and quality targets \$900,000 Complete the Road Rehabilitation Program.
+Successful completion of program to time, cost and quality targets \$13.5 million Complete the new Footpath Capital Works Program.
+Successful completion of program to time, cost and quality targets \$1.05 million Complete the Playground Replacement Program.
+Successful completion of program to time, cost and quality targets \$290,000 Complete the Solar Light Program.
+Successful completion of program to time, cost and quality targets \$250,000